 Lithuanians, Poles, Serbians, Ukrainians, and Russians also have a Christmas dinner around the number 12 of the Apostles.
 Therefore, the host prepares 12 dishes.
-Usually, these dishes don’t contain any meat, eggs, or dairy.
+Usually, their European Christmas dishes don’t contain any meat, eggs, or dairy.

 On a sweeter note, people living in France and Monaco prepare 13 desserts for Jesus and his 12 Apostles to respect old Christmas customs and traditions.

-When it comes to decorating the dinner table, Bulgarians, Croatians, Poles, and Lithuanians traditionally put straw under the tablecloth.
-This is a custom which is said to bring good crops for the following year.
+When it comes to decorating the dinner table, Bulgarians, Croatians, Poles, and Lithuanians traditionally put hay under the tablecloth.
+This is a custom that is said to bring good crops for the following year.

-According to local Christmas customs and traditions, people from Montenegro and Serbia prefer to put the straw under the table.
+According to local Christmas customs and traditions, people from Montenegro and Serbia prefer to put grass straws under the table.
 This is a symbol of the nativity scene.